britishgas-engineering/ya-done-appium/README.md

 Feature: ya-done example

     Scenario: appium is simple with ya-done
-      Given a web browser
+      Given a mobile app
-      When the browser navigates to github
+      When the mobile user does nothing
-      Then the headers should not be hello world
+      Then the mobile app does nothing
       And end the test
 ```